-If the landlord charges a bond they must lodge it with Tenancy Services within 23 working days.
+If the landlord charges a bond they must lodge it digitally with Tenancy Services within 23 working days.

 When landlords must lodge the bond